geosada/ConvDRAW/README.md

 ## ToDo

-Theere seems to be something bug in tensor multiplication in write attention function therefore it turns off now.
+There seems to be something bug in tensor multiplication in write attention function therefore it turns off now.

 ## Useful Resources